UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Performance Evaluation

 UNet demonstrated significantly low PDD (Fig. \ref{plot_e2e_delay_tcp}), indicating rapid packet delivery from the UAV to the GCS.
 It achieved high throughput (Fig. \ref{plot_e2e_throughput_tcp}), reflecting efficient transmission of large volumes of data over the network, and exhibited low PLP (Fig. \ref{plot_e2e_plp_tcp}), suggesting minimal packet loss during transmission.
 These metrics collectively indicate that UNet provides a highly reliable network, even in the dynamic and mobile environment typical for UAV operations.

 An interesting observation is that AlfaTube 2H's throughput, shown in Fig. \ref{plot_e2e_throughput_tcp}, is the lowest among the tested modules.
 However, AlfaTube 2H's PLP, depicted in Fig. \ref{plot_e2e_plp_tcp}, is also the lowest.
-Additionally, AlfaTube 2H experiences higher packet delivery delays compared to the other modules, as illustrated in Fig. \ref{plot_e2e_delay_tcp}.
-Despite all three modules using the standard Wi-Fi protocol, their performance varies significantly due to design optimizations.
+Also, AlfaTube 2H experiences higher packet delivery delays than the other modules, as illustrated in Fig. \ref{plot_e2e_delay_tcp}.
+Despite using the standard Wi-Fi protocol, all three modules' performance varies significantly due to design optimizations.

 AlfaTube 2H is optimized for long-distance communication.
 It adjusts several parameters in the Medium Access Control and Logical Link Control sublayers of the data link layer: a larger contention window size to reduce collisions, frequent use of the Request to Send/Clear to Send mechanism to avoid hidden node issues, enhanced flow control mechanisms for retransmissions and error correction, and optimized frame aggregation for efficient long-distance communication.
-AlfaTube 2H has a slightly higher retransmission timeout, which reduces throughput but increases the success rate of packet delivery.
-Thus, AlfaTube 2H transmits less data, but with a high success rate, resulting in a lower PLP, as shown in Figs. \ref{plot_e2e_throughput_tcp} and \ref{plot_e2e_plp_tcp}.
+AlfaTube 2H has a slightly higher retransmission timeout, which reduces throughput but increases the packet delivery success rate.
+Thus, AlfaTube 2H transmits less data with a high success rate, resulting in a lower PLP, as shown in Figs. \ref{plot_e2e_throughput_tcp} and \ref{plot_e2e_plp_tcp}.

-Although Ubiquiti Bullet M2 is also designed for long-distance communication, it is less restrictive with retransmissions compared to AlfaTube 2H.
-As a result, Ubiquiti Bullet M2 sends more packets, but with a lower success rate.
-TPLink WR902AC, designed for short-range and indoor use, achieves higher throughput than both AlfaTube 2H and Ubiquiti Bullet M2, reflecting its optimization for environments where packet loss and delay are less critical.
+Although Ubiquiti Bullet M2 is also designed for long-distance communication, it is less restrictive with retransmissions than AlfaTube 2H.
+As a result, Ubiquiti Bullet M2 sends more packets but with a lower success rate.
+TP-Link WR902AC, designed for short-range and indoor use, achieves higher throughput than AlfaTube 2H and Ubiquiti Bullet M2, reflecting its optimization for environments where packet loss and delay are less critical.
 These findings highlight the importance of tailoring communication modules to their operational environments, balancing throughput, reliability, and packet delivery delay to achieve optimal performance.